nixworks/public/news/2011/03/28/README.md

 ##### Alassane Ouattara
 ### [Rebel forces loyal to presidential claimant Alassane Ouattara seize the town of Duekoue in western Cote d'Ivoire from government forces. ](/news/2011/03/28/rebel-forces-loyal-to-presidential-claimant-alassane-ouattara-seize-the-town-of-dua-c-koua-c-in-western-ca-te-d-ivoire-from-government-forces.md)
-_Context: Cote d'Ivoire, Duekoue, Alassane Ouattara_
+_Context: Alassane Ouattara, Duekoue, Cote d'Ivoire_

 ##### Car bomb
 ### [A car bomb attack on a construction company in Afghanistan's Paktika Province kills at least 13 people and injures another fifty. ](/news/2011/03/28/a-car-bomb-attack-on-a-construction-company-in-afghanistan-s-paktika-province-kills-at-least-13-people-and-injures-another-fifty.md)
-_Context: car bomb, Paktika Province, Afghan_
+_Context: Paktika Province, Afghan, car bomb_

 ##### Russia
 ### [Seventeen militants and three Russian security force members die in fighting in Ingushetia while two suspects in the Domodedovo International Airport bombing are arrested. ](/news/2011/03/28/seventeen-militants-and-three-russian-security-force-members-die-in-fighting-in-ingushetia-while-two-suspects-in-the-domodedovo-internationa.md)
-_Context: Ingushetia, Russia, Domodedovo International Airport bombing_
+_Context: Russia, Domodedovo International Airport bombing, Ingushetia_

 ##### Brain
 ### [A 2,500-year-old preserved human brain dating from the Iron Age is found in Heslington in the English city of York. ](/news/2011/03/28/a-2-500-year-old-preserved-human-brain-dating-from-the-iron-age-is-found-in-heslington-in-the-english-city-of-york.md)